IBM/istio101/workshop/exercise-3/README.md

-# Exercise 3 - Deploy guestbook with Istio Proxy
+# Exercise 3 - Deploy the Guestbook app with Istio Proxy

-The Guestbook application is a sample application for users to leave comments.
+The Guestbook app is a sample app for users to leave comments.
 It consists of a web front end, Redis master for storage, and replicated set of Redis slaves.
-We will also integrate the application with Watson tone analyzer service that detects the sentiment in user's comments and reply with emoticons.
-Here are the steps to deploy the application on your Kubernets cluster:
+We will also integrate the app with Watson Tone Analyzer that detects the sentiment in user's comments and replies with emoticons.
+Here are the steps to deploy the app on your Kubernetes cluster:

-### Download the guestbook app
+### Download the Guestbook app
-1. Open your preferred terminal and download the guestbook app from GitHub.
+1. Open your preferred terminal and download the Guestbook app from GitHub.
   ```sh
   git clone https://github.com/IBM/guestbook.git
   ```